 Students should submit their dissertation or thesis electronically to pgadmin@rvc.ac.uk and the submission date will be recorded.
-If an examiner has requested a hard copy of the dissertation or thesis, the student will be asked to print the document and arrange delivery to the examiner/s.

 MPhil and PhD Students who have not submitted their thesis within 4 years (or within 3 years and 6 months for a 3-year studentship) will be liable to pay an annual fee.
 More information can be found in the relevant course handbooks.